manuelaguadomtz/pyeer/README.rst

 PyEER
 =====

-**PyEER** is a python package with utilities to calculate Equal Error Values, operation points and to plot the probability error curves.
+**PyEER** is a python package for biometric systems performance evaluation.
+Includes ROC, DET, FNMR and FMR curves plotting, scores distribution plotting, EER and operating points estimation.
+It can be also used to evaluate binary classification systems.

 Installing
 ----------